kpumuk/codecolorer/readme.txt

 * Belarusian - Беларуский (thanks to <a href="http://www.fatcow.com">И. Фадков</a>)
 * Simplified Chinese - 简化字 (thanks to <a href="http://ixiezi.com">liuxiangqian</a>)

+= Support =

+If you have any suggestions, found a bug, wanted to contribute a translation to your language, or just wanted to say "thank you",– feel free to email me <a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.
+Promise, I will answer every email I received.

+If you want to contribute your code, see the *Development* section under the *Other Notes* tab.

 == Installation ==

 1. Download and unpack plugin files to **wp-content/plugins/codecolorer**